e22m4u/js-repository/README.md

 ## Relations

-The `relations` parameter is in the model definition and accepts an object whose key is the relation name and value is an object with parameters.
+The `relations` parameter in a model definition accepts an object where the key is the relation name and the value is an object with parameters.

 **Parameters**